Joey Wendle Player Props: Marlins vs. Athletics

 Joey Wendle At The Plate

-- Wendle is batting .175 with two doubles, two triples and seven walks.
+- Wendle has four doubles, two triples and seven walks while hitting .213.

-- He has not gone deep in his 22 games this year.
+- He has not hit a long ball in his 23 games this season.

-- Wendle has driven in a run in four games this year (18.2%), including one multiple-RBI game.
+- Wendle has driven in a run in four games this season (17.4%), including one multiple-RBI game.

-- He has scored a run in three of 22 games so far this season.
+- He has scored at least once four times this season (17.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.